What is needed when I submit for a building permit?

 Where do I get help?

-Call the Littleton Permit Center or Building and Development Services at 303-795-3751.
+Call the Littleton Permit Center at 303-795-3751.
 After your question or problem is identified, you will be directed to the appropriate staff person.